|

 - Deworming (Ivermectin 1cc per 70 pounds) every 30

-days or Dectomax 1cc per 70 pounds every 45 days if you have white tail deer, safeguard
+days or Dectomax 1cc per 70 pounds every 45 days if you have white tail

 vaccinations (CDT once a year) Please check with your local